jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 what is next?
 *************************************************************************************

-* :ref:`I know how to make a Python test driven development environment manually<how to make a Python test driven development environment manually>`.
+* :ref:`I know how to make a Python Test Driven Development environment manually<how to make a Python Test Driven Development environment manually>`.
 * :ref:`I know what a Python module is<what is a module?>`.
 * :ref:`I know how to run tests automatically<how to run tests automatically>`.
 * :ref:`I know what an assertion is<what is an assertion?>`.